 Maintaining the chemical levels of the water is an important pool cleaning tip.
 Chlorine and pH are especially important, as they both help keep your pool as clean and healthy as possible.
 Using test strips can effectively measure the acidity or alkalinity of the water and add chemicals as needed.

 Misconceptions on Solutions to Cleaning a Pool

 One of the most common pool cleaning misconceptions is that too much chlorine in the pool can cause eye irritation.
 In fact, this is exactly the opposite.
-High chlorine levels do not cause this irritation but instead is caused by chloramines which is formed when chlorine bonds with nitrogenous products.
+High chlorine levels do not cause this irritation but instead are caused by chloramines which are formed when chlorine bonds with nitrogenous products.
 Chloramines can be treated and prevented by using higher levels of chlorine when cleaning your pool.